-Ken Loach’s bitter-sweet ScImageottish comedy is the story of four friends who meet on a Community Payback programme and, after being inspired by a visit to a Whisky distillery, plan an audacious crime to finance a better future.
+Ken Loach’s bitter-sweet Scottish comedy is the story of four friends who meet on a Community Payback programme and, after being inspired by a visit to a Whisky distillery, plan an audacious crime to finance a better future.
 The film won the Jury Prize at the 2012 Cannes Film Festival

 The Angels ‘Share starts off with a bit of exposition via court room scene, introducing us to our main characters as they are sentenced to community service.
 The scene is laughing out loud funny one moment, soberingly sad the next, which sets up the tonal shifts that occur throughout the movie.
 It starts off as a working class tragedy-in-the-making, only to take a pleasantly unexpected turn into something altogether breezier, a lightly comic story about whiskey tasting and redemption.